duckdb/duckdb-web/docs/data/csv/tips.md

 ---
 layout: docu
-title: CSV Loading Tips
+title: CSV Import Tips
 ---

-Below is a collection of tips to help when attempting to process especially gnarly CSV files.
+Below is a collection of tips to help when attempting to import complex CSV files.
 In the examples, we use the [`flights.csv`](/data/flights.csv) file.

 #### Override the Header Flag if the Header Is Not Correctly Detected